Cybex Balios S Review

 Car Seat Compatibility

 The Balios is compatible with Cybex infant car seats and doesn't require any adapters as it fits in the same slots as the toddler seat.
-The infant carrier is easy to connect and can face the parent for easy viewing and bonding.
-The Cybex Aton 2 is a great seat to pair with this stroller and one reason to consider buying the Balios.
+The infant carrier is easy to connect, and can face the parent for easy viewing and bonding.
+The Cybex Aton 2 is a great seat to pair with this stroller, which is one reason to consider buying the Balios.